theindianotaku/Git-Practice/README.md

 # Git-Practice

-This is an exercise for Practicing basics of git.
+This is an exercise for practicing basics of git.